 Frank et al. (2016) suggested that an alternate explanation to the apparent offshore acoustic survey collapse was an abrupt change in capelin migration patterns post-1991, with capelin now remaining inshore year round.
 The migration hypothesis postulates that a non-migratory capelin stock post-1991 will mature at an earlier age (Frank et al. 2016).
 To test this hypothesis, we examined trends in capelin maturity from 1982-2015 using data from the spring acoustic survey with capelin partitioned into spatial strata based on both depth and latitude.
 Annually, the fraction of capelin in each age-class and strata that were classed as mature were divided by the total number of capelin from that age-class.
 There were a number of changes in capelin maturation trends from 1982-2015.
 Prior to 1991, ~7% of age-2 and ~58% of age-3 capelin were classed as mature and there was substantial variability in the fraction of individuals within an age-class that were mature in a particular year.
 At age-4, nearly all capelin were classed as mature on a consistent basis.
 Between 1991 and 1999, data on capelin maturity was sparse, but from the limited data that were available, it appears that there was a general increase in the percentages of ages-2 and 3 that were mature.
 From 2000-2010, 57% age-2 and 99% age-3 were mature, which was a significant increase from 1982-1990.
 Since 2010, the proportion of mature age-2’s declined substantially to 40% and the proportion of mature age-3’s experienced a smaller decline to 93%.

 While our analysis on maturity pre- and post-1991 is consistent with Frank et al. (2016)’s hypothesis that a capelin population that is no longer migrating will have a younger age at maturity, our results are also consistent with the hypothesis that age at maturity will decline in fish populations that are stressed (Trippel 1995), with a stressed population being defined by Shuter (1990) as “one that has undergone a substantial decline in size”.
-Furthermore, it is possible to see rapid changes in age at maturity in response to shifts in stock size (Trippel 1995); for example, as Atlantic herring stocks increased in the mid-1980s in the Gulf of St. Lawrence, there was a 50% decrease in the percentage of mature age-3 Atlantic herring (Melvin et al. 1995)(Melvin et al. 1995).
+Furthermore, it is possible to see rapid changes in age at maturity in response to shifts in stock size (Trippel 1995); for example, as Atlantic herring stocks increased in the mid-1980s in Georges Bank, there was a 50% decrease in the percentage of mature age-3 fish(Melvin et al. 1995).
 There has been a similar response recently in NAFO Div.
 2J3KL with a recent decline in the fraction of mature ages-2 and -3 capelin since 2010, which corresponded with a recent increase in capelin biomass.